Replacing anxiety: Coffee substitutes and caffeine-free alternatives

 tea time ENGLISH AFTERNOON TEA

-NOTE: I’m not including certain good tea shops for specific reasons.
-Depending on your purpose, you may even prefer those that blend English tradition with contemporary flavours more like Twinings Tea bar, the East India Company I included in other posts.
+I’m not including certain good tea shops for specific reasons.
+Depending on your purpose, you may even prefer those that blend English tradition with contemporary flavours more like the East India Company I included in other posts.

-AFTERNOON TEA is another theme.
-As a hint Claridge’s did not pass in my quality and service focused test, plus I prefer my scones warm.
-Tradition meets authenticity, creativity meets taste in my best afternoon tea in London experiences, so check La Muse Blue out to learn where touristy or trendy cannot persuade a hard critic.
+AFTERNOON TEA is yet another theme.
+A hint, Claridge’s did not pass my quality and service focused test, I prefer my scones warm!
+In my palate’s opinion, tradition meets authenticity, creativity meets taste in the best afternoon tea in London experiences.

 Yeotown Kitchen: a yogi retreat brings mindful eating and meditation to London’s first wellness hotel